ATScriptDev/ATScript/README.md

 compile provided script and verify if its machine code is the same as code of AT deployed on blockchain so you will be sure that it works as you expected.

 Project is planned to be finished in 12 month from work start.

-PROJECT IS IN DEVELOPMENT NOW AND SOURCE CODE IS NOT YET COMPLETED!

 You can contact us: dev@atscript.net